wyntonbrick/wyntonbrick/README.md

-- 👋 Hi, I’m @wyntonbrick
+- 👋 Hi, I’m Wynton Brick
 - I'm an 19 year old, second year mechatronics engineering student at the University of Auckland.
 Additionally, I conjoint my degree with commerce, majoring in finance.

 //Finish later....